Many companies can teach you theories of innovation.

 Innovation takes more than creativity and post it notes.
 It takes new mindsets that need practice.

 Wondering if your people embody the

 Innovative workplaces look like this, whether you are in public or private sector.

-"DSIL coached our team and fueled a self-aware, critical thinking, innovation engine."
+"DSIL coached our team to become critical thinking, emotionally intelligent-innovation engine."

 What We Do.

 All of our work starts with building humans, with systems change in sight.

 With a focus on emotional intelligence, we work with organizations ready to learn things well.
 Our experiential training is all about hands-on learning that ensures teams have the practice necessary to use the mindsets, process, and skills needed to innovate often.
 Customized training paths use the real challenges present in the workplace today.
 From Design Thinking to LEAN methods to Liberating Structures © we will find 1 or more innovation process that will drive the goals of the company.
 Bonus: our facilitators are also coaches so each learner can see where they are getting stuck and why!
 Fun fact* this increases emotional intelligence too!

 Innovation is more than ideas or post-it notes.
 Ideas must turn into tested solutions and tested solutions still must thoughtfully embed into the current system it plans to operate in- as easily as possible.
 Our team develops systems thinking strategy to ensure we keep in mind the realities of the current system, culture, competitors, and resources that are available in companies and communities.
 Let's not waste more time creating hollow innovation just for the fun of it.

 Whether there is a need for groundbreaking or incremental innovation, the DSIL lead designers are equally versed facilitators.
 We work alongside teams so that capability is built along the way to creating meaningful innovations.
 Kill two birds.....and next round you won't need another innovation consultant.
 From 5 days, 6 months, or one-year projects -all lead us to the goals that will strengthen teams long-term with exciting short term results too.